 Diving into the world of investing can be quite confusing, even if you have some past experience and sound intuition.
 Investors have countless choices in terms of strategy and account types.
 You may wonder about the distinction between an IRA and a brokerage account.
-Like the Bobbsey sisters from high school, they have key similarities but also some major differences.
+Like brothers or sisters in the same family, they have key similarities but also some major differences.

 An IRA is an individual retirement account.
 Although the IRS permits penalty-free use of IRA funds for a few other purposes, Congress' main goal when creating the IRA was to give investors a tax-efficient way to save for retirement.
 View your IRA primarily as a way to fund your golden years so you don't have to collect soda cans and rely on the relative pittance of Social Security.